 Enviva’s staff of foresters has clearly spelled out the details of its sustainability policy for the company’s suppliers.
 Enviva will provide its suppliers with information about the four types of sensitive areas identified by the Endowment on an ongoing basis.
 Enviva will not work with any supplier that violates the company’s policy against accepting wood from these areas.

-Just as important, Enviva has developed and instituted a proprietary “track and trace” system that will enable the company to identify the source of each truckload of wood it uses.
+Just as important, Enviva has developed and instituted a proprietary “Track & Trace®” system that will enable the company to identify the source of each truckload of wood it uses.
 This system, which should be fully implemented in early 2016, will provide Enviva with a comprehensive description of the raw material, including its geographic origin, age, size, species and forest characteristics.

 The Enviva Forest Conservation Fund’s $5 million in matching grants will give private forest landowners significant incentives to keep their land in forest cover permanently.
 The Enviva Forest Conservation Fund will be particularly appealing to landowners because it provides them a financially attractive alternative to selling their land for development or converting it to other uses.
 Many have owned their land for generations and want to keep it in forest cover.
 The Enviva Forest Conservation Fund will help make this possible.